 - Osteotomy is any procedure that changes the shape of your bones by cutting or shaving them.

-- Osteotomy rhinoplasty is often done for dorsal hump reduction or nose bump removal.
+- Surgeons often perform Osteotomy rhinoplasty for dorsal hump reduction or nose bump removal.

 How long is a nose job surgery?